-The design infiltration rate for flow control infiltration facilities shall be determined using one of the three methods outlined in Volume III, Chapter 3 of the DOE Manual: 1) USDA Soil Textural Classification, 2) ASTM Gradation Testing at Full Scale Infiltration Facilities or 3) In-situ Infiltration Measurements.
+The design infiltration rate for flow control or treatment infiltration facilities shall be determined using one of the three methods outlined in Volume III, Chapter 3 and Appendix C of the DOE Manual: 1) USDA Soil Textural Classification, 2) ASTM Gradation Testing at Full Scale Infiltration Facilities or 3) In-situ Infiltration Measurements.

-The design infiltration rate for on-site stormwater management infiltration BMPs for projects where MR5 applies but MR6 and MR7 do not, may be determined with the Simplified Infiltration Test included below, or by one of the three methods outlined in Volume III, Section 3.3 of the DOE Manual.
+The design infiltration rate for on-site stormwater management infiltration BMPs for projects where MR5 applies but MR6 and MR7 do not, may be determined with the Simplified Infiltration Test included below, or by one of the three methods outlined in Volume III, Section 3.3 of the DOE Manual, as described in Appendix C, Volume III of the DOE Manual.